You’ve found the definitive Minelab Excalibur II review.

 There are five knobs in the control unit.
 The first allows you to choose between Discriminate or Pinpoint mode, the second is Threshold control, third is Volume, fourth is Sensitivity control and the last one is Discriminate control (when Disc mode is selected).

-The battery holder and control unit is fitted to the upper section of the shaft.
+The battery holder and control box is fitted to the upper section of the shaft.
 When using this detector, your elbow fits seamlessly in the armrest.

 The Excalibur II has a slimline 10-inch coil that reduces the metal detector’s weight and helps improve balance.